slerman12/UnifiedRL/README.md

 We use our new Creator framework to unify RL discrete and continuous action spaces, as elaborated in our [paper](https://arxiv.com).

-Then treat resulting experience replays as offline RL datasets.
+Then can treat experience replays as datasets for offline RL.

 # :mortar_board: Pedagogy and Research